arjangch/grails-project-helper/example1/README.md

 ```groovy
 ${grails.util.Environment.current.name}
 ```
-#### Environment Configuration variables
+### Environment Configuration variables
-This has been depricated in Gradle 8
+This has been deprecated in Gradle 8
 ```groovy
 ${grailsApplication.config.myEnvironmentVariables}
 ```